Welcome to the Central BC Railway & Forestry Industry Museum Society

 This year marks the hundred year anniversary of the arrival of railway transportation in Prince George, and the Railway and Forestry Museum is commemorating the occasion with a special historical exhibition.

 “100 Years of Railway in Prince George: the Grand Trunk Pacific and the Social Landscape,” will open on April 23rd at 5:30 pm in the museum gallery.
 This exhibition uses a social history perspective to explore the decision to construct the railway through Northern B.C., the challenges faced by builders and administrators, and the ramifications for the people living in what would become Prince George.
-Along the way, the exhibit discusses early land speculation, construction worker camp life, and the sale of First Nations land to the railway company.
+Along the way, the exhibit discusses early land speculation, construction worker camp life, and the Grand Trunk Pacific's influence on the city's layout and landmarks.

 This is a reflective and comprehensive look at the motivations behind the construction of the railway and offers a view of its consequences for the city.
 Visitors will learn how the growth of Prince George followed the railway company and land speculators such as George Hammond, and which features in the landscape were built by the Grand Trunk Pacific.
-They will have the opportunity to read about the Department of Indian Affairs and the Grand Trunk Pacific’s dealings with Chief Louis and the Lheidli T’enneh community, the band’s eventual vote to sell their reserve, and the early impact of the resettlement.
-Finally, the exhibit follows the Grand Trunk Pacific’s fortunes until its final amalgamation into the Canadian National Railway in 1919.
+The exhibit follows the Grand Trunk Pacific’s fortunes until its final amalgamation into the Canadian National Railway in 1919.

 The opening will begin with a talk from the exhibition’s curator, David Gill.
 Guests are welcome to explore the exhibition until 7:30 pm.
 Refreshments will be provided.